Impacts of Analytics Reporting Interfaces on Analytics Programs

 Freeform Reporting

 One of the most popular analytics reporting interfaces is what I call freeform reporting.
 In this reporting interface, analysts are presented with a blank canvas and can drag or select metrics and dimensions.
 As data elements are added to the canvas, data takes the form of a table with columns and rows.
-This approach was popularized by BI tools like Tableau and digital analytics products like Adobe and Google Analytics.
+This approach was popularized by BI tools like Tableau and products like Adobe and Google Analytics.

 Amplitude's blog image